Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 April 2025 23.34.00 UTC
+- WIB: Jumat, 11 April 2025 00.26.48 UTC
-- WITA: Jumat, 11 April 2025 00.34.00 UTC
+- WITA: Jumat, 11 April 2025 01.26.48 UTC
-- WIT: Jumat, 11 April 2025 01.34.00 UTC
+- WIT: Jumat, 11 April 2025 02.26.48 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success